Existence of BV solution for the Euler-Poisson system in one dimension with large initial data: Introduction

 for $t>0$ and $x\in\R$.
 It appears in various models describing physical phenomena such as transport of electron, plasma collision (see \cite{1,MRS,Poupaud-1,Poupaud-2}).
 In the system \eqref{eqn-EP-1}--\eqref{eqn-EP-3} $\varrho,u$ represent respectively the concentration and mean velocity of electrons whereas the physical constants $q,m,e $ stand for the electric charge, mass of electron and the permittivity of the medium respectively.
 In equation \eqref{eqn-EP-2}, $P(\varrho)$ is the pressure-density relation and we consider $\gamma$--law in the sequel with $P(\varrho)=\varrho^\gamma$ where $\gamma=1+2\e$ and $\e>0$.
 We supplement the previous system with the following Cauchy data:

 In this article, we want to show the existence of BV solution to Euler-Poisson system \eqref{eqn-EP-1}--\eqref{eqn-EP-3} with large initial data \eqref{eq:initial-data}.
 For a given time $T$ and BV data $(\varrho_0,u_0)$ we prove that there exists $\ga_0$ such that for any $\ga\in(1,\ga_0)$ the system \eqref{eqn-EP-1}--\eqref{eqn-EP-3} admits a BV solution on $[0,T]$ corresponding to the initial data $(\varrho_0,u_0)$.
+Moreover, we study the existence of BV solution to the initial boundary value problem for \eqref{eqn-EP-1}--\eqref{eqn-EP-3} with large BV data.

-Degond and Markowich \cite{DM} started the study of mathematical aspects of the Euler-Poisson system.
-They proved the existence of solution to the steady state Euler-Poisson system in 1-D for the subsonic case, that is, $\abs{u}<c$, where $c:=(p^\p(\varrho))^{1/2}$ denotes the sound speed.
-Gamba \cite{Gamba} used viscosity method to study the steady state problem of Euler-Poisson system.
+The study of mathematical aspects of the Euler-Poisson system has been started in the works of Tatarski\u{\i} \cite{Tatarskii} and Degond-Markowich \cite{DM}.
+In the article \cite{DM}, authors proved the existence of solution to the steady state Euler-Poisson system in 1-D for the subsonic case, that is, $\abs{u}<c$, where $c:=(p^\p(\varrho))^{1/2}$ denotes the sound speed.
+The steady state problem of Euler-Poisson system has been studied \cite{AMPS,DiMichele-Marcati-et-al,Gamba,Rosini} by using various methods, e.g. viscosity method \cite{Gamba}, phase plane analysis \cite{AMPS,Rosini}.
 Local existence of strong solution to Euler-Poisson system in multi-D is known \cite{DLYY} for initial data in suitable Sobolev space.
 Global results can be found in dimension 2 and 3 in \cite{Guo1,Ionescu,Li} for small perturbation of the state $(\bar{\rho},0)$ with $\bar{\rho}>0$ and the initial velocity is assumed to be irrotational.
 More recently, Guo, Han and Zhang \cite{Guo} have proved that global strong solution exists if the initial data is sufficiently small in Sobolev and weighted Sobolev spaces with sufficiently large index of regularity in one dimension for $\gamma=3$.
 Concerning the existence of global solution for initial density close from the vacuum, we refer in particular to \cite{Dan1,Had} and the reference therein.
 In particular in \cite{Had} the authors prove the global existence of free-boundary Euler-Poisson solutions satisfying \textit{the physical vacuum condition}.
 For a hyperbolic system, it is well known that smooth data in general may not give global smooth solution.
 In a system like \eqref{eqn-EP-1}--\eqref{eqn-EP-3} with hyperbolic-elliptic mixed structure, the same property holds \cite{E96,Perthame}.
 Therefore, we look for existence of weak solution.